 Improving productivity is one of the most important objectives in a manufacturing plant.
 However, there are several other important constraints on this objective.
 For example, you can’t go over budget on efforts to improve your speed and efficiency.
 Perhaps one of the most important constraints is safety.
 While trying to squeeze out more efficiency, you need to maintain a safe environment.
+It’s pretty easy to see what your safety rates are, but you also need to be taking preventative measures to keep incident rates low.
 Here are some ways to do this.

 Proper safety training is crucial to safety in a manufacturing plant.
 Employees need to know what type of clothing they should wear in order to stay safe.
 For example, they should not have any loose clothing, hair, or jewelry when they are near moving machinery.
 Loose items could get called and pull them into the machine.
 They should also know how to properly operate machinery.
 For example, they should know how much material can be fed into a machine at a time.
 Overloading a machine could result in a dangerous failure that causes parts to fly across the workplace.

 Visual reminders are another great way to keep your employees conscious of safety practices.
 For example, only a machine operator should be within a certain distance of a machine in operation.
 To help people respect the safety boundary around a machine, you could paint a safety perimeter on the floor.
 If your workplace has moving machinery, like a forklift, you could place signs that remind the driver to be careful around corners and not drive too quickly.
 By having these visual reminders, your employees will be constantly reminded of the practices that keep them safe.
 This will improve your productivity as you won’t have to halt manufacturing to deal with as many accidents.